briana6390/sep11-freedom-project/tool/learning-log.md

 ---

 11/26/23:
-* While i was trying to learn more about my topic i was wondering how am i really going to make it into a kearnign game.
+* While i was trying to learn more about my topic i was wondering how am i really going to make it into a learning game.
 So i searched for some games that is fun and educational and here is what i got
 Games:
 - Mario Bros